Fraunhofer-AISEC/c_OSCORE/README.md

 # c_OSCORE

+#### This project has been superseded by [uoscore-uedhoc](https://github.com/Fraunhofer-AISEC/uoscore-uedhoc), which includes an improved partial rewrite of the code in this repository.

+---

 This is a partial OSCORE (draft version 14) Proof of Concept Server implementation on top of Zephyr OS for the 96Boards Nitrogen.
 The ipsp and coap_server samples of zephyr are combined to set up CoAP over 6lowpan over Bluetooth.